 • JMRI advertises its server location using ZeroConf, which a custom script on the computer stick reads to figure how to connect to the JMRI web server.
 This means when the computer stick boots, it automatically finds the JMRI server on the wifi network, and connects to it to retrieve the web page and runs Chrome in Kiosk mode to display it.

 Another nice thing here is that as far as this project is concerned, it does not matter which DCC Command Station is being used, nor which kind of DCC-controlled turnouts are used as long as JMRI can control them.
-It could be an NCE or Digitrax or event a SPROG or a DCC++ command station for example.
+It could be an NCE or Digitrax or even an SPROG or a DCC++ command station for example.
 Turnouts can be controlled by anything that can read DCC accessory packets on the DCC bus, from NCE Switch-8 to Digitrax DS64 or DCC Specialties’ Wabbit / Hare.
 JMRI can also support an heterogeneous mix so it could even be a combination of all of these and more.

 3- The Need for Turnout Feedback